Trompowsky Attack

 Victory for Black 46%

+The main goal of this opening is to double the enemy’s pawns (by capturing the f6-Knight).
+At least, it is the obvious threat; however, it primarily avoids deep theoretical battles by allowing both sides to develop their pieces flexibly.
 Black typically aims to go for d5- and c5-pawn pushes and create an ideal pawn break to have open files for their Rooks.
 These games often transition to strategic games and might require understanding pawn structures and positional aspects of the game.

-Trompowsky Attack Theory
+Trompowsky Attack’s Theory

 The main line often leads to positions where both sides make reactive moves and look for the enemy’s mistakes.
 White can have a space advantage, and Black can assault the rival’s central pawn chain.